-This Statement of Intent is prepared in accordance with Section 64 and Schedule 8 of the Local

-Government Act 2002.
+This Statement of Intent is prepared in accordance with Section 64 and Schedule 8 of the Local Government Act 2002.

-Westroads Ltd is a council controlled organisation for the purposes of the Local Government Act 2002 and is registered under the Companies Act 1993.
+Westroads Limited (Ltd) is a council controlled organisation for the purposes of the Local Government Act 2002 and is registered under the Companies Act 1993.

-Westroads Ltd is a wholly owned subsidiary of Westland Holdings Ltd.
+Westroads Ltd (or the Company) is a wholly owned subsidiary of Westland Holdings Ltd.

-This Statement of Intent covers the 3 year period commencing 1 July 2017.
+This Statement of Intent covers the 3 year period commencing 1 July 2019.

-2. COMPANY MISSION STATEMENT
+2. COMPANY MANTRA